GregT7/planning-assistance-tool/project_management/sdp.md

 * Project Management Platform: Notion
 * Work Schedule: 3 hours per day, 6 days a week
 * Testing: Incremental unit testing, integration testing, and End-to-End tests will be used to ensure the functionality and quality of the project during each sprint.
-* Project Management: MSV, Software Development Plan (timeline, milestones, extras, backlogs, methodology), Project Overview Proposal (tech stack), will be created up front and provide the backbone for development.
-However, these living documents will be updated frequently to reflect the status of the project with each sprint.
+* Project Management: MSV, Software Development Plan (timeline, milestones, extras, backlogs), Project Overview Proposal (tech stack, methodology), Design Specifications, Requirement Specifications
-* Ending Documentation: Design specifications and requirement specifications will be synthesized based on the final state of the project
-* User Stories: User stories will be collected from the perspective of me as the user and me as the developer
+* User Stories: User stories will be collected from the perspective of me as the user, developer, and owner
 * Sprint Planning and Execution
   * Duration: Roughly 1 week
-  * Contents: Goals, Backlog, Definition of Done (DoD), Retrospective
+  * Contents: Goals, Backlog, Definition of Done (DoD), Retrospective, Daily Standup (with parents)
 * Documentation Plan
   * Project management will be handled using Notion including sprint details, standup, retrospectives, and more
   * At the conclusion of the sprint, all content will be formatted and uploaded to GitHub for employers to see my work ethic and process